 No matter how much you might love being on the road, very few people get into a career without the expectation of making money.
-How much do truck drivers make a year?
-The differences in truck driver salaries can be immense.
-It depends on a wide variety of factors, from the certifications you hold to where you live and the types of freight you carry.
+What is the average annual truck driver salary?
+As it turns out, the differences in truck driver salaries can be immense.
+How much you make each year depends on various factors, from the certifications you hold to where you live and even the types of freight you carry.
 Let’s break down what goes into truck driver pay to show you what to expect.

 Average salaries of a truck driver

-It’s hard to figure the average salary of a truck driver nationwide because it depends heavily on so many different factors.
-But PayScale.com notes that across all types of commercial trucking and experience levels, the nationwide average base trucker salary is $20.11 per hour.
+It’s hard to figure out the average base salary of a truck driver nationwide because it depends heavily on so many different factors.
+But PayScale.com notes that across all types of commercial trucking and all experience levels, the nationwide average truck driver’s salary is $20.49 per hour.
 This rises with more years of experience and the type of freight.
 For example, HAZMAT (hazardous materials) drivers earn an average of 34% more.
-OTR (over the road) drivers also make more, at an average of $56,463 per year.
-Bonuses are not included in these average rates.
-The Bureau of Labor Statistics has similar numbers, with the average semi-truck driving salary listed at $22.66 per hour across all geographic locations and years of experience.
+OTR (over the road) drivers also make more than regional drivers, at an average of $56,818 per year.
+Bonuses are not included in these national average rates.
+The Bureau of Labor Statistics has similar numbers, with the average pay for tractor-trailer drivers listed at $22.66 per hour across all geographic locations and years of experience.

 New vs. experienced truck driver salaries

 Naturally, new truck drivers make less money than those with experience, assuming all other factors are equal.
-The average brand new truck driver with less than one year of experience will make about $18 an hour.
-In many cases, this lower wage is actually training pay, as many drivers choose to go through a truck driving school for training and licensure.
+The average brand-new truck driver with less than one year of experience will make about $20.49 an hour, according to PayScale.com.
+This lower wage is actually training pay in many cases, as many drivers choose to go through a truck driving school for training and licensure.
 Most schools pay a flat, relatively low weekly rate to their driver trainees.
-Once you are fully trained and licensed, your actual pay will depend largely on where you get a job, or whether you become an independent owner-operator.
+Once you are fully trained and licensed, your actual pay will depend on where you get a job or whether you become an independent owner-operator.

-Experienced truck drivers tend to make more than average, especially those who earn certifications along the way.
-With some skill and ingenuity, you could be making some real money in a few years.
+Generally speaking, experienced truck drivers make more than average, especially those who earn certifications.
+With some skill and ingenuity, you could be making real money in a few years.
 You can also find ways to increase your total pay, from taking mileage-based rather than hourly jobs to stacking up bonuses.

 CDL vs. non-CDL truck driver salaries

 Technically, you need a CDL (commercial driver’s license) for any trucking job.
-While some companies might hire drivers for certain jobs with just a regular driver’s license, it’s generally not recommended.
-If an accident or anything else happens, the Department of Transportation (DOT) will look closely at whether you should have had a CDL to legally perform the job.
+While some trucking companies might hire drivers for certain jobs with just a regular driver’s license, it’s generally not recommended.
+If an accident or anything else happens, the Department of Transportation (DOT) will look closely at whether you should have had a CDL to perform the job legally.
 If they determine you should have, the penalties can be stiff.

 Even if you never have an incident, though, don’t expect a non-CDL job to pay well.
 CDL truck driver salaries are significantly higher, even in the early years of your career.
 It’s easy enough to go through truck driving school, earn your license, and become eligible for well-paid, perfectly legal, CDL trucking jobs.
 In many cases, you won’t even need to pay upfront.